 Oath of Enlistment

 He needed to go up to MEPS again and then fill out the paperwork to be in the Navy Reserves.
 He was sitting with the job counselor and about to sign on the dotted lines, when the conversation turned to his hopes in the job.
 Once she heard he originally wanted to be Active full-time, she was able to find an opening and signed him up immediately.

 January 12, 2010.
-After first meeting with a recruiter seven months earlier, Ben took the oath as a United States Navy sailor and would be leaving the following month!!
+After first meeting with a recruiter seven months earlier, Ben took the oath of enlistment as a United States Navy sailor and would be leaving the following month!!

 Of course, at a meeting with the chief later on we found out it wasn’t a job she was supposed to give away.
 It was part of the quota for a California recruiting office.
 The chief explained that it was a mistake that Ben got it, but that he was happy for us and he wanted Ben to make them proud.